miqbaltariq/SECP1513202420251/03/beienn/readme.md

 <br>

 **🧭 OVERVIEW :** <br>
 This lab requires us to collaborate in small groups to assemble and reassemble computer hardware, gaining essential hands-on skills and a comprehensive understanding of PC architecture and functionality.
+After completing the lab, we also participated in a quiz to test our knowledge and reinforce what we learned about PC assembly.
 <br>

 **🗂️ ATTACHMENT :** <br>